github/gh-es/USAGE.md

 gh es topologyconfig get
 ```

-Get topology configuration from GHES instance in INI-style
+Get topology configuration from the GHES instance in INI style.

 ### Options inherited from parent commands